stro18/peyrer/README.md

 Quit database server and application:
 `docker-compose -f docker-compose.base.dev.yml -f docker-compose.application.yml down`

 Please pay attention to your runtime environment.
-There are duplicate docker files for production environment.
+There are duplicate docker files for production environment, and you have to set `DEBUG=0` in .env file in production environment.